 The operation of radioactive waste storage facilities at Gentilly-2 generating station is also subject to the conditions of a licence that is strictly monitored by the Canadian Nuclear Safety Commission.

 Low- and medium-level radioactive waste is now stored in the solid radioactive waste management facility (SRWMF).
+This new solid radioactive waste storage facility was built in two separate phases and has several aboveground storage modules.

 Hydro-Québec is a member of the Nuclear Waste Management Organization (NWMO), which was established in 2002 under the Nuclear Fuel Waste Act.
 Its mandate is to develop and implement a management approach for the long-term care of Canada’s used nuclear fuel that is socially acceptable, technically sound, environmentally responsible and economically feasible.